google/nucleus/docs/source/nucleus/io/vcf.md

     be written to the output.
 If None, all INFO fields are included.
   excluded_format_fields: list(str).
 A list of FORMAT field IDs that should
     not be written to the output.
 If None, all FORMAT fields are included.
+  retrieve_gl_and_pl_from_info_map: bool.
+If True, the "GL" and "PL" FORMAT
+    fields are retrieved from the VariantCall.info map rather than from the top-level value in the VariantCall.genotype_likelihood field.
 ```

 <a name="write"></a>